Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • Mecillam and azlocillin, which have an even wider spectrum of action.

-• I generation: cefazolin, cephalexin, cefradin, etc.
+• I generation: cefazolin, cephalexin, cefradine, etc.

-• II generation: cefsulodin, cefamandol, cefuroxime.
+• II generation: cefsulodin, cefamandole, cefuroxime.

 • III generation: cefotaxime, ceftazidime, cefodizime.

-• IV generation: cefpir.
+• IV generation: cefpirom.

-• V generation: ceftolosan, ceftopibrol.
+• V generation: ceftolozane, ceftopibrol.

-The differences between different groups are mainly in their effectiveness - later generations have a greater spectrum of action and are more effective.
-1st and 2nd generation cephalosporins clinical practice now used extremely rarely, most of them are not even produced.
+The differences between the different groups are mainly in their effectiveness - later generations have a greater spectrum of action and are more effective.
+1st and 2nd generation cephalosporins clinical practice are now used extremely rarely, most of them are not even produced.

 Another advantage of this group of drugs is that they are able to penetrate the cells of the human body, which makes them effective in the treatment of intracellular infections:,.